balakreshnan/Samples2022/AzureML/designerdeploy.md

-# Azure Machine learning deisgner training and automate batch inference
+# Azure Machine learning designer training and automate batch inference using Azure Synapse and Azure databricks

 ## Use end to end batch inference using syanpse, azure databricks and AML batch inference pipeline